Pyomo/pyomo/doc/OnlineDocs/pyomo_contrib.rst

 This example illustrates that a package can be distributed separate from Pyomo while appearing to be included in the ``pyomo.contrib`` subpackage.
-Pyomo currently requires a separate directory be defined under ``pyomo/contrib`` for each such package, so the Pyomo developer team will explicitly approve the inclusion of third-party packages in this manner.
+Pyomo requires a separate directory be defined under ``pyomo/contrib`` for each such package, and the Pyomo developer team will approve the inclusion of third-party packages in this manner.

 Contrib Packages within Pyomo